MooersLab/MooersLab/README.md

 Some of my mutterings are rubbish that I cut from the transcripts.
 I occasionally harvest useful thoughts that are worth retaining.
-I also use the DVR to paraphrase some technical documents that otherwise might be quite tedious to read.
+I also use the DVR to paraphrase some technical documents that otherwise might be pretty tedious to read.
 The DVR has extended my generative writing time by 15-30 minutes daily.